C62CD800396322B1851AF5F8/tank/README.md

 * Everything is on the stack, so I should learn how to use the heap in C++
 * MVC is squished into marmalade, which I should be ashamed coming from the modeling community
 * Replace Obstacles by a polygon (with collision detection)
+* Refactor the collision code
+* Add a GUI player to relaunch the game, pause it and so on